 - Red face (including red skin on the shoulders, upper chest, neck and face)

 Not everyone with this condition experiences all of these symptoms, or to the same degree.
 However, those with alcohol intolerance are not actually drunk when these symptoms show up.
-They are actually a reaction to alcohol itself.
+They are actually a reaction to alcohol itself, which can be reduced by taking Asian glow pills.

 How quickly are you drinking?